NCIP/gdc-docs/docs/Data_Portal/Users_Guide/cohort_builder.md

 ## Custom Filters ##

-If the necessary filter cannot be found within one of the categories, use the “Add a Custom Filter” button in the "Custom Filters" category to access additional filters.
+If the necessary filter cannot be found within one of the categories, use the "Add a Custom Filter" button in the "Custom Filters" category to access additional filters.
 Browse through the list of additional filters, or use the search box to search for filters by name.
-Once a filter is selected, it is then added to the “Custom Filters” category.
-A custom filter can be removed from this category by choosing the “X” at the top right of the filter card.
+Once a filter is selected, it is then added to the "Custom Filters" category.
+A custom filter can be removed from this category by choosing the "X" at the top right of the filter card.

 [![Custom Filter](images/CustomFilter.png)](images/CustomFilter.png "Image of Custom Filter search box.
 Click to see the full image.")